Revisiting Cosmic Distance Duality with Megamasers and DESI DR2 Observations: Model Independent Constraints on Early-Late Calibration: Acknowledgments

 \section{Acknowledgments}

-We thank Shiv Sethi and Rajeev Kumar Jain for their helpful comments and feedback.
+We thank Shiv Sethi, Rajeev Kumar Jain, Jishnu P. Sai, and Suvodip Mukherjee for their helpful comments and feedback.
 We are also thankful to Subhadip Bouri for his suggestions on the manuscript.
 BK acknowledges Shiuli Chatterjee for discussion on the draft.
 YT acknowledges the Raman Research Institute for hosting her as a visiting fellow during this project.